avansinformatica/I1.1-Programmeren-Lesmateriaal/subjects/gui-basics/index.md

 ![HBox](images/15_3_2_hbox.png)

 As noted in the previous example, HBox sets the interface components by default directly towards each other.
-With the method `setSpacing`, the amound of spacing between the components can be set.
+With the method `setSpacing`, the amount of spacing between the components can be set.

 ```java
 @Override